bwhitman/bread-detector/README.md

      const char PrivateKey[] = "your data.sparkfun.com's private key";
 ```
  - Set up a [GitHub Page](https://pages.github.com/) for your forked repository, or place the html that is in the `gh-pages` branch on a publicly available web server.
 (You can also just load `index.html` locally on your computer to see the graph.)
- - On the `index.html` file, change the `public_key` variable to the one you have (otherwise, you'll only see my bread)
+ - On the `index.html` file, change the `public_key` variable to the one you have (otherwise, you'll only see our bread)
  - Program the ESP8266 in Arduino

 ## Using

 You should make something nice to hold the distance sensor over the proofing bowl.
 We took a [plastic mixer "splash guard"](http://www.amazon.com/Hutzler-3555-Mixer-Splatter-Guard/dp/B005BPZ7UW) and cut a little slot for the distance sensor.
 The temperature wire just snakes in and gets put under the dough.
-You want the distance sensor in the middle, with at least a few inches over it.
+You want the distance sensor in the middle, with at least a few inches over the dough.
 (The minimum accurate reading seems to be about 0.8 inches from the sensor, maximum is about 12 inches.)

 ![Detecting some bread](http://aps.s3.amazonaws.com/NPyd0.png)

  - Set up your bowl with the sensors in the right place
  - Flip on the power switch of the ESP8266
- - Watch your data come in on your data.sparkfun.com stream: you can look at the raw data on the site itself, or navigate to your own copy of the visualization.
+ - After a few seconds, watch your data come in on your data.sparkfun.com stream: you can look at the raw data on the site itself, or navigate to your own copy of the visualization.
+ - The data should update every 20 seconds.
+ - The graph will stop updating after 17 hours of rising, so you don't get old rises in your graph from the day before.